Welcome to another of Secret Flying’s Fuel Dumps.

-Even if you are not based in North Africa and do not find this dumped route useful, it is still in your best interest to know what the 1x strike is.
+Even if you are not based in the USA and do not find this dumped route useful, it is still in your best interest to know what the 1x strike is.

-This is because the same strikes often work on different airlines and different routes around the world (as many of you saw in our last Fuel Dump post).
+This is because the same strikes often work on different airlines and different routes around the world (as many of you saw in previous Fuel Dump posts).

-This 1x strike may dump a USA to Europe or a Canada to Asia route next month, so it’s worth having an arsenal of strikes in your possession.
+This 1x strike may dump a Europe to Asia route next month, so it’s worth having an arsenal of strikes in your possession.